2024-learn/dns-deep-dive/README.md

     - The resource record that stores the association between a domain name and an IPv4 address is the address or A record
       - The A record contains a mapping between a domain name and an IPv4 address
       - The AAAA or quad-A record contains a mapping between a domain name and an IPv6 address
-        - The reasom why it is represented by 4 A's is to signify that the value stored in it is four times as big as the one stored in the A record, considering that an IPv4 address has 32 bits and an IPv6 address has 128 bits
+        - The reason why it is represented by 4 A's is to signify that the value stored in it is four times as big as the one stored in the A record, considering that an IPv4 address has 32 bits and an IPv6 address has 128 bits
       - It is possible for an A record and AAAA record to point to the same domain in cases where dual stack is required
     - The A record is the primary record in DNS and it is queried in forward lookup requests
     - Format: